elizamthomas1994/bank-tech-test/README.md

 Finally, please also be aware that this project uses ESLint, a tool that helps identify problematic code.
 If you'd like to run this, please run 'npx eslint lib/{file_name}.js' in the terminal.

+## Running the Bank App

+In order to run this app, start by running node in the terminal.
+You can do this by simply typing 'node' into the terminal directly.

+With node running, I would recommend requiring the Account class, as this is the simplest way to interact with all aspects of this app.

+You can do this by entering the following into the Node REPL: const Account = require('./lib/Account');

+Once you have required the Account class, you can create a new instance of this class by entering the following into the Node REPL: const account = new Account(0.00);

+The above line will initialize an account with an empty bank balance.

+You can then call on the deposit function to add more money, like so: account.deposit(1000.00);

+This would add £1000.00 to the account balance.

+You can also withdraw money by running the following: account.withdraw(75.00);

+This would withdraw £75.00 from the bank balance; although, please be aware, the app will throw an error if you attempt to withdraw more money than you have in your account balance, so be sure to run account.deposit before trying to withdraw anything.

+Finally, to view your account statement, run: account.displayStatement();

+This will allow you to see a full record of every time you have called on the deposit and withdraw functions while running the app in the Node REPL.

 ## Project Approach
 I decided to approach this project, by first mapping out what classes I would need, and how those classes would interact with each other.
 I did this using Excalidraw, and then I began to think about how the code would actually function; what functions each class would need, and how